pflanze/functional-perl/README.md

     1. [tailcalls](intro/tailcalls)
     1. [more_tailcalls](intro/more_tailcalls)

     This doesn't go very far yet (todo: add more).
+Also, please note that `Sub::Call::Tail` is currently broken with newer Perl versions (todo: look into fixing it or whether it is possible to imlement it in a simpler manner).

 * [__Examples__](examples/README.md)